taylorbf/IndependentStudyFA15/README.md

 # IndependentStudyFA15

-An exploration of Processing on the web. *1.5 Credits*
+An exploration of Processing designed for the web (1.5 Credits).

 #### Staying in touch with Processing